snom-project/DECTMessagingDemonstrator/README.md

 In case your are not using docker: make sure you install all packages requested in docker.
+A script to install all the necessary packages you can run in your python environment.

+source install_packages.sh

 1. start the viewer in app directory: